HolstCh/NeuraTagger/README.md

 ## Overview

-This project implements a PyTorch-powered Intent Classification model using a Long Short-Term Memory (LSTM) neural network architecture.
-The model is trained to predict the intent of user text inputs, distinguishing between 16 different classes.
+This project implements a PyTorch-powered Intent Classification model using a Long Short-Term Memory (LSTM) neural network architecture and Natural Language Processing (NLP).
+Intent classifiers can enhance Large Language Models (LLMs) by helping models: understand user input, generate contextually relevant responses, maintain conversational flow, handle multiturn dialogues, and filter inputs.
+This model is trained to predict the intent of user text inputs, distinguishing between 16 different classes.
 15 classes are in-scope and are related to small talk while 1 class is out-of-scope which determines if a text input is unrelated to the small talk domain.
 The following are the possible intents:

 1.     who_made_you
 2.     meaning_of_life